phatnhse/android-container/README.md

 ```

-Cool, it just takes 2.872 seconds to run 11 UI tests and everything is wiped out after testing!
+Cool, it just takes 2.872 seconds to run 11 UI tests on my computer!

+Please be aware the container will be killed after the process.
+You can check the status with `docker ps -a`.